true-async/php-true-async-rfc/basic.md

 If a `CancellationException` was sent to a coroutine during `protect()`, the exception will be thrown immediately after the execution of `protect()` completes.

+The use of loops or unsafe operations inside a critical section can be checked by static analyzers.

 #### Cancellation policy